bdraco/python-socketio-v4/docs/index.rst

-.. python-socketio documentation master file, created by sphinx-quickstart on Sun Nov 25 11:52:38 2018.
+.. python-socketio_v4 documentation master file, created by sphinx-quickstart on Sun Nov 25 11:52:38 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-python-socketio
+python-socketio_v4
 ===============

 This projects implements Socket.IO clients and servers that can run standalone